dishb/monstera/CONTRIBUTING.md

 To test your code, run Pytest in the top level directory of the repository.
 Make sure you installed `monstera` in edit mode first!

+In Visual Studio Code, you can configure `pytest` as the default testing framework.